 There is no doubt that businesses are becoming more comfortable with the idea of placing mission-critical workloads in the public cloud.
-In a 2017 McKinsey study, less than half (40%) of companies had more than 10% of their workloads on a public cloud platform.
-However, 80% planned to have more than 10% on a public cloud platform within three years.
+In a 2017 McKinsey study, less than half (40 percent) of companies had more than 10 percent of their workloads on a public cloud platform.
+However, 80 percent planned to have more than 10 percent on a public cloud platform within three years.

 The low penetration of workloads in the public cloud is a sure sign that business leaders aren’t yet as comfortable with the public cloud as they are with on-premises and private hosted clouds.
 However, the dramatic jump in the planned use of public cloud platforms shows that the benefits of the public cloud (flexibility, cost savings, etc.) are causing many to take a second look.

 For all practical purposes, the public cloud has become somewhat synonymous with hyperscale cloud platforms such as AWS and Azure.
 But, perhaps, the most important distinction between a public cloud and a private cloud is that resources are shared on a public cloud whereas they are dedicated to one organization in a private cloud.

 Clearly, trust in the public cloud is improving, but whether or not these business leaders realize their plans for leveraging the public cloud (or exceed them) will depend in large part on overcoming any lingering concerns.

 Four vital questions to consider before migrating to the cloud